The ultimate guide to the British Airways Companion Voucher

 |New York||Club World||100,000||£1070||£5,628|

-Redemption Option 1: Long-haul
+Redemption option 1: Long-haul

 Watch those taxes long-haul

-Redemption Option 2: Within Europe on Peak Dates
+Redemption option 2: Within Europe on peak dates

 Many points maximisers swear by saving their Companion Voucher for last-minute intra-European flights in Club Europe.

 Intra-European flights over the holidays or in the summer can skyrocket.
 One easy and valuable redemption is to use your Companion Voucher for a European flight during these times, where the taxes are capped at £50 per return business-class ticket.

-Redemption Option 3: Whatever you were going to pay cash for
+Redemption option 3: Whatever you were going to pay cash for

 Why premium economy and not business?
-Most importantly, there were no business class seats available, and the dates matched up with our Marriott points redemption at the St Regis Maldives.
+Most importantly, there were no business-class seats available, and the dates matched up with our Marriott points redemption at the St. Regis Maldives.
 BA also has the only direct flight, and the times are ideal for missing the fewest amount of days in the office.

-Finally, we were going to pay cash for the premium economy tickets, which totaled £3,950.
+Finally, we were going to pay cash for the premium economy tickets, which totalled £3,950.
 My husband is an economist, and as we were saving £3,000 that we were going to spend, we saw this as real cash savings and more valuable than the inherent benefit of flying Club World to another destination that had availability.
 The flexibility of the ticket also means that if there is a business-class sale, we can still scoop up flights.
 Or if reward availability opens up, we can cancel these tickets for £140 and have the Avios and Companion Voucher redeposited into my account.

-Redemption Option 4: Two adults plus child under 2 in Club World
+Redemption option 4: Two adults plus child under 2 in Club World

-Because you only pay 10% of the Avios for a ‘lap infant,’ you can travel as a family of three with a child under 2 and a Companion Voucher for a significant reduction and have more space to spread out, particularly with the two middle seats and bassinet in Club World.
+Because you only pay 10% of the Avios for a “lap infant,” you can travel as a family of three with a child under 2 and a Companion Voucher for a significant reduction and have more space to spread out, particularly with the two middle seats and bassinet in Club World.

 The two seats create a play space for the young traveller and there’s the hope that he or she falls asleep in the bassinet attachment as you sip your Champagne and watch your first film in ages.